 4. It’s cool to be square

-If Facebook is a popular cinema then Instagram is a cool sub culture film house just down the road that only the cool kids know about.
+If Facebook is a popular cinema then Instagram is a cool subculture film house just down the road that only the cool kids know about.
 Often a lot more arty the videos in this cinema are square, 15 seconds long and loop.
 If the video is good your audience will watch the loop two or three times and like the video but rarely share it.
-After all being cool is a privileged that cannot be shared with the masses.
+After all being cool is a privilege that cannot be shared with the masses.

 5. Private videos

 Sometimes your videos may be so personal that you wish to hand-select the audience.
 Totally exclusive videos on Snapchat can be a great way of rewarding the best brand ambassadors.
 However, be warned, the average audience on Snapchat is rather young (by young I mean under 25 – depressing I know for us over 25s) so some of the general content may be questionable… if you are an avid user you know what I mean.